sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

 ];
 {{< / highlight>}}

 As you see, all the info is just mocked data.
-I invite you to put the real information if you want to.
+I invite you to use the real information if you want to.

 Also, we place the images on the img folder.
-Find all them in the repository.
+Find all of them in the repository.

 Ok, now we are ready to modify the PlanetRow class.